rdiez/Tools/RunInNewConsole/README.txt

-run-in-new-console.sh version 1.00
+run-in-new-console.sh version 1.04
 Copyright (c) 2014 R. Diez - Licensed under the GNU AGPLv3

 Overview:

 This script runs the given shell command in a new console window.

-You would normally use this tool to start interactive programs like gdb.
-Another example would be to start a socat connection to a serial port and leave it in the background for later use.
+You would normally use this tool to launch interactive programs like GDB on a separate window.
+Another example would be to start a socat connection to a serial port and leave it in the background (on another window) for later use.
+In these scenarios you probably want to start run-in-new-console.sh as a background job (in bash, append '&' to the whole run-in-new-console.sh command).

-The command is passed as a single string and is executed with "bash -c".
+The shell command to run is passed as a single string and is executed with "bash -c".

-See script "open-serial-port-in-new-console.sh" for a usage example.

 Syntax:
   run-in-new-console.sh <options...> [--] "shell command to run"

 Options:
+ --remain-open         The console should remain open after the command terminates.
+                       Otherwise, the console closes automatically if the command was successful.

+ --autoclose-on-error  By default, the console remains open if an error occurred
+                       (on non-zero status code).
+This helps troubleshoot the command to run.
+                       This option always closes the console after the command terminates, regardless of the status code.

  --terminal-type=xxx  Use the given terminal emulator, defaults to 'konsole'
                       (the only implemented type at the moment).

  --konsole-title="my title"
  --konsole-icon="icon name"  Icons are normally .png files on your system.
                              Examples are kcmkwm or applications-office.
  --konsole-no-close          Keep the console open after the command terminates.
-                             Useful mainly to see why the command is failing.
+                             Option --remain-open is more comfortable, as you can type "exit" to close the console.
- --konsole-discard-stderr    Sometimes Konsole spits out too many errors or warnings.
+ --konsole-discard-stderr    Sometimes Konsole spits out too many errors or warnings on the terminal
+                             where run-in-new-console.sh runs.
+For example, I have seen often D-Bus warnings.
+                             This option keeps your terminal clean at the risk of missing important error messages.

  --help     displays this help text
- --version  displays the tool's version number (currently 1.00) --license  prints license information
+ --version  displays the tool's version number (currently 1.04) --license  prints license information

 Usage example, as you would manually type it: